ArdaGezekk/Haskell-some-basic-examples/README.md

 There are some usefull functtion, 18 questions and its answers about haskell, the functional programming language.
 1. Return summation of three parameters. f1 2 5 7 = 14
 2. Return summation of three parameters. f1 2 5 7 = 14
 3. Given the name of the person, return "Hello name" where name is the name of the person.
-H should be capital and there should be a space there. f2 "Ali" = "Hello Ali"
+H should be capital and there should be a space there. f2 "Arda" = "Hello Arda"
 3. Calculate 2n using multiplication. f3 0 = 1, f3 5 = 32
 4. Calculate fibonacci series n. f4 0 = 0 and f4 1 = 1, f4 12 = 144
 5. Calculate combination n r.
 C(n,r)=n!r!(n−r)! f5 10 3 = 120